 8. Go to the doctor and dentist for regular check-ups.
-9. Exercise for 30 minutes at least 5 days a week. - 10.
-Avoid consuming lots of aerated beverages.
+9. Exercise for 30 minutes at least 5 days a week.
+10. Avoid consuming lots of aerated beverages.
 What is Hygiene?
-As per the World Health Organization (WHO), "Hygiene refers to conditions and practices that help to maintain health and prevent the spread of diseases."
-In other words, hygiene means ensuring that you do whatever is required to keep your surroundings clean, so that you reduce the chances of spreading germs and diseases.
-For instance, think about the kitchen in your home.
-Good hygiene means ensuring that the kitchen is always spick and span, the food is put away, dishes are washed and dustbins are not overflowing with garbage.
-Doing all this will reduce the chances of attracting pests like rats or cockroaches, and prevent the growth of fungus and other bacteria, which could spread disease.
-How many of these health standards do you follow?
+As per the World Health Organization (WHO), "Hygiene refers to conditions an that help to maintain health and prevent the spread of diseases."
+In other wor means ensuring that you do whatever is required to keep your surroundings cl you reduce the chances of spreading germs and diseases. ds, hygiene For instance, think about the kitchen in your home.
+Good hygiene means ensu- kitchen is always spick and span, the food is put away, dishes are washed and o not overflowing with garbage.
+Doing all this will reduce the chances of attraction rats or cockroaches, and prevent the growth of fungus and other bacteria, which spread disease. dustbins are ng pests like How many of these health standards do you follow?
 Tick the ones that apply to you.
-Have a bath or shower every day with soap - and wash your hair with shampoo 2-3 times a week.
+1. Have a bath or shower every day with soap - and wash your hair with shampoo 2-3 times a week.
 2. Wear a fresh pair of clean undergarments every day.
 3. Brush your teeth in the morning and before going to bed.
 4. Cut your fingernails and toenails regularly.
 5. Wash your hands with soap after going to the toilet.
 6. Use an anti-perspirant deodorant on your underarms if you sweat a lot.
 7. Wash your hands with soap before cooking or eating.
 8. Stay home when you are sick, so other people don't catch what you have.
 9. Wash dirty clothes with laundry soap before wearing them again.
 10. Cover your nose with a tissue/your hand when coughing or sneezing.
-See how healthy and hygienic you are, by giving yourself 1 point for every ticke Then take a look at what your score means.
-Your Score d statement!
+See how healthy and hygienic you are, by giving yourself 1 point for every ticke ed statement!